 I didn’t choose the title.
-I don’t think anyone likes “the v word: but it was a bit of a tongue in cheek title from the editors.
-It has led to many assumptions about the case I make- that I was simply advocating veganism.
-Also, I’ll point out that a couple of other people have made a similar case to the one I make in Practical Veganism.
-Julia Galef wrote an article saying that if you want to reduce suffering you should eat fewer eggs and and there is this Slate Star Codex blog “vegetarianism for meat eaters” which also discusses offsetting.
+I don’t think anyone likes “the v word” but it was a bit of a tongue in cheek title from the editors.
+It has led to many assumptions about the case I make- that I was simply advocating veganism, when I was not.
+I was advocating a quantified suffering approach to eating animal products.
+A couple of people have made a similar case: Julia Galef wrote an article saying that if you want to reduce suffering you should eat fewer eggs and this Slate Star Codex blog “vegetarianism for meat eaters” also discusses offsetting.

 Do you have any evidence that animals are sentient?
 Fish aren’t sentient, are they?

 It’s easy to make a case that animals are sentient if you appeal to authority, for example the Cambridge Declaration on Consciousness.
 But it’s more difficult to make this case on the basis of first principles, especially for the large number of people who think there is a fundamental difference in consciousness between human and nonhuman animals.

 Here is an abridged version of the case for animal sentience that I lay out in my chapter on evolutionary psychology and animal ethics.

 How can we establish which animals are sentient, and therefore deserving of moral consideration?